srs328/ms_mri/notes/progress.md

 Trained model for first time.
 Training set had 100 scans, and there were 4 folds with max 10 epochs per fold.
 The work dir was `cp_work_dir21`

+How does the training work with folds?
+Is the network trained from scratch at each fold?

 ## Pipeline

-Goal is to be able to do something like:
+Goal is to be able to do something like: ...

+1. CLI: modalities, ...
+2. fslmerge if a stack of given modalities doesn't exist

 ## Issues